13 Dead in 'Gruesome' Accident North of Holtville - Calexico Chronicle

-HOLTVILLE — Thirteen people were dead ranging in ages from their early 20s to 50s, including a 22-year-old driver from Mexicali, after an early-morning traffic collision on Tuesday, March 2, that was described as “gruesome” by Imperial County Fire Chief Alfredo Estrada.
+HOLTVILLE — Thirteen people were dead ranging in ages from their early 20s to 50s, including a 28-year-old driver from Mexicali, after an early-morning traffic collision on Tuesday, March 2, that was described as “gruesome” by Imperial County Fire Chief Alfredo Estrada.

 During an afternoon press conference at the scene of the accident on Highway 115 and Norrish Road northwest of Holtville, a California Highway Patrol official said 12 people died at the scene and one died in El Centro Regional Medical Center.

+Holtville Fire Chief Alex Silva, whose department was the first to arrive at the scene, said accidents along intersections with Highway 115 have been a reoccurring issue in the area.

-Earlier reports from El Centro Regional placed the number of dead in the accident at 15, including 14 at the scene and one in the hospital’s emergency room.
+Meanwhile, earlier reports from El Centro Regional placed the number of dead in the accident at 15, including 14 at the scene and one in the hospital’s emergency room.

 Highway Patrol officials disputed the hospital’s information during an 11:30 a.m. press conference.

-The accident was a collision involving a maroon Ford Expedition, a large sport-utility vehicle, and a tractor-trailer rig hauling two empty trailers at the intersection of 115 and Norrish about two miles outside Holtville.
+The accident was a collision involving a maroon 1997 Ford Expedition, a large sport-utility vehicle, and a 2011 Peterbilt tractor-trailer rig hauling two empty trailers at the intersection of 115 and Norrish about two miles outside Holtville, which was reported to Highway Patrol’s dispatch center in El Centro at 6:15 a.m.

 “I counted 12 dead on the ground.
 The rest were all critical who were flown out or taken by ambulance.
 There are two more who probably won’t make it.
 We could have 14 when all of this is done,” Estrada said by phone several minutes after he had left the scene earlier in the day.